 The subassets are displayed only if the subassets are generated and are available for the selected multi-page asset.
 To view the generated subassets, open the multi-page asset.
 In the upper-left area of the page, click and click Subassets from the list.
 When you select Subassets from the list.
 Alternately, use the keyboard shortcut

 alt + 5.

-You can view a multi-page file, such as PDF, INDD, PPT, PPTX, and AI file, using the Page Viewer feature of AEM Assets.
+You can view a multi-page file, such as PDF, INDD, PPT, PPTX, and AI file, using the Page Viewer feature of Experience Manager Assets.
 Open a multi-page asset and click View Pages from the upper-left corner of the page.
 The Page Viewer that opens displays the pages of the asset and the controls to browse through and zoom each page.

 For InDesign, you can extract pages using InDesign server.
 If the previews of pages are saved during InDesign file creation, then InDesign Server is not required for page extraction.

 The following options are available in the toolbar, in the left rail, and in the Page Viewer controls:

 Desktop Actions to open or reveal a specific subasset using Experience Manager desktop app.
 See how to configure Desktop Actions if you are using Experience Manager desktop app.

 Properties option opens the Properties page of the specific subasset.